-

 American Heart Association in New York City Hosts Annual Advocacy Kickoff

 On Tuesday September 16, advocates joined the virtual American Heart Association Advocacy Kickoff to hear about last year’s successes and the opportunities to be involved in 2025-26.
-Last year, we … Read more
+Last year, we successfully advocated with community organizations, parents, and childcare providers for increased funding in the New York City FY26 Budget for early childhood education programs that … Read more

 -